-I prefer this recipe with dark red kidney beans but you can use black beans if you like.
-The seasonings give it a rich flavor, especially the chili powder, and the hint of cumin is a nice touch.
-This recipe is great because you can use ground beef, chicken, or turkey in it.
+The seasonings give this chili a rich flavor, especially the chili powder, and the hint of cumin is a nice touch.
 If you want to make this a veggie chili, substitute veggie crumbles or add an extra 15-ounce can of beans in place of the meat.

 This is a very thick chili.
-If you want to thin it out, add a little broth or water, no more than 1/3 cup to begin with.
+If you want to thin it out, add a little beef broth, no more than 1/3 cup to begin with.
 Then you can add more if you need to.
 I actually like it the way it is—thick and chunky.
 Serve it in a bowl topped with cheddar cheese, sour cream, and green onion…or serve it over rice with the same toppings.

 Yummy Good Chili

-YUMMY GOOD CHILI adapted from Ann, Emily, and TheSpiceHouse.com
+YUMMY GOOD CHILI adapted from a friend’s recipe

 Makes about 6 cups